grahampugh/grahampugh.github.io/_posts/2022-04-19-jamfuploader-jcds-mode.md

 comments: true
 ---

-Tools like [JSSImporter] and [JamfUploader] traditionally use an undocumented API endpoint for uploading packages to Cloud Distribution Points.
+Tools such as the [JSSImporter] and [JamfUploader] AutoPkg processors traditionally use an undocumented API endpoint for uploading packages to Jamf Cloud Distribution Points.
 Various people figured this `dbfileupload` endpoint out by reverse-engineering the package upload done by the Jamf Admin (formerly Casper Admin) application.

 For those interested, a `curl` request to this endpoint looks like this: